SevenW/Plugwise-2-py/README.md

 Plugwise-2-py and the web-server can be automatically started with upstart in Ubuntu, or a cron job on the Raspberry pi.
 See instructions in the `autostart-howto` folder.

 ### Debug
-the log level can be programmed in pw-control.json.
+the log level can be programmed in `pw-control.json`.
 Changes are picked up latest after 10 seconds.

 `"log_level": "info"` can have values error, info, debug

 `"log_comm": "no"` can have values no and yes.

-log_comm results in logging to  pw-communications.log, in the log folder specified through log_path in pw-hostconfig.json
+`log_comm` results in logging to `pw-communications.log`, in the log folder specified through `log_path` in `pw-hostconfig.json`.

 ### Update from github